-The GDPR will come into enforcement on May 25th, 2018.
-It will be enforced throughout Europe, and aims to give citizens more control over their personal data (this includes names, addresses, phone numbers, bank and credit cards, e-mail addresses and IP addresses), and to create a uniform standard of protection across the continent.
+The GDPR will come into enforcement throughout Europe on May 25th 2018.
+It aims to create a uniform standard of protection across the continent and give citizens more control over their personal data, such as names, addresses, phone numbers, bank and credit cards, e-mail addresses and IP addresses.

 This will change the way businesses collect, store, record and process personal data on a global scale, despite it being an EU specific law.
 If ignored, this law can see a business fined up to £17.5m, or up to 4% of your WORLDWIDE revenues PER INSTANCE.
 So – are you taking notice now?